witchtheband.com

 Joshua's Parlor

 Another ad appeared in BAM Magazine #229, advertising this date as another WITCH reunion show with MALICE as the headliner.
 Like the Jezebel's show above, WITCH did not appear.
 Jezebel's and Joshua's Parlor had the same booking agent, Joe Schultz, who would come to represent WITCH by the end of the year.
-Apparently he booked and advertised these shows in an attempt to encourage WITCH to reunite, but they were not interested.
+Apparently he booked and advertised these shows in an attempt to encourage WITCH to reunite, but they were not interested at the moment.
+It would be another four months before any type of WITCH reunion was officially planned.

 August 14, 1986